aorith/cidr-listings/README.md

 - One or many subnets if `b` is a subnet of `a`)
 - The original address `a` if `b` just doesn't exclude anything from `a`

-When you end up with one or multiple extra subnets after an exclusion, you need to iterate over them again to ensure that they are fully excluded with your "safe addresses".
-That can become tedious and very slow, you also cannot be sure on how many times you need to iterate until everything is excluded correctly.
+When you end up with one or multiple extra subnets after an exclusion, you need to iterate over them again to ensure that they are fully excluded with your _safe addresses_.
+That can become tedious and slow, you also cannot be sure on how many times you need to iterate until everything is excluded correctly.

-That's what I solved, at least for this usercase with the following functions that exclude addresses correctly and faster:
+That is solved with the following functions that exclude addresses faster and correctly:

 - This is were the background job that filters addresses starts - [filter_safe_cidrs](https://github.com/aorith/cidr-listings/blob/e2b89e98784ce80c4ca32c7a88724ace667db5c0/src/app/lib/worker.py#L130-L136)
 - This takes an address and filters it using many addresses - [address_exclude_many](https://github.com/aorith/cidr-listings/blob/e2b89e98784ce80c4ca32c7a88724ace667db5c0/src/app/lib/iputils.py#L86)